-ARTISTS' RESIDENCY PROGRAMME - ONGOING
+ARTISTS' RESIDENCY PROGRAMME

-Uillinn: West Cork Arts Centre offers Artist in Residence studio opportunities to artists.
+Uillinn: West Cork Arts Centre offers Artist in Residence studio opportunities to practicing artists.
 Artists are invited to apply for an opportunity to research and develop their practices and to engage in dialogue with Uillinn, other organisations in Cork, the local community and general public.

 This is a non-accommodation residency.
-Currently West Cork Arts Centre does not offer a stipend for the duration of a residency.
+Uillinn does not offer a stipend for the duration of a residency other than for Partnership Residencies (see end of page for details of upcoming Partnership Residency call outs) which are advertised separately.
 We recommend that artists apply to their own Arts Councils, Local Authorities etc to source funding for accommodation, travel and expenses.
-Now taking applications for residencies for 2019, see below for details on submissions.
+See also the EU Artist Mobility Scheme www.i-portunus.eu/

 - The Artists' Studios

 The three Artists' Studios are located on Level 2 of Uillinn, West Cork Arts Centre's new arts building, and range in size from 18.2 metres square to 21.2 metres square.
 They are interconnecting work spaces, with north facing roof lights, that can be closed off from each other.
-Each studios is equipped with heating facilities, desk/work bench and wireless internet.
+Each studio is equipped with heating facilities, desk/work bench and wireless internet.
 Weekend and evening access can be facilitated.

 Please click here to download a PDF with more details on The Artists' Studio Residency Submissions.

 - The Dance Studio (UCC and Bollinger Family Space)

 Uillinn accepts expressions of interest from dancers, choreographers and dance companies wishing to realise their work from idea to performance at Uillinn Dance Studio in autumn 2022 or 2023.